msichterman/msichterman/README.md

 ### Hello there 👋
 My name is Matt, and I work remotely from Cincinnati, OH.
-I graduated from the 🌽 University of Nebraska-Lincoln 🌽 with a degree in Software Engineering and a Masters degree in Engineering Management.
+I graduated from the University of Nebraska 🌽 with a degree in Software Engineering and a Masters degree in Engineering Management.
 I am also a former offensive lineman for the Nebraska football team 🏈.

 Here are some things that I like to do in my free time...
 - **Code! 👨🏼‍💻** – Learning is a passion of mine, and I love dabling in new technologies on side projects whenever possible.
 Lately I've been playing around with the [T3 Stack](https://create.t3.gg/).